-AC-OCAP funded grantees gather and track client data based on their Scope of Work, outcomes and goals, in alignment with the agency's strategic plan.
+AC-OCAP funded grantees intake forms are reviewed prior to contracting to ensure CSBG income eligibility and program criteria are properly screened.
+Grantees gather and track client data based on their contracted Scope of Work outcomes and goals, and client/household demographics.
 Monitoring visits/desk audits are conducted and program information is assessed and reported to AC-OCAP twice a year in a mid-year and annual progress report.
 Progress reports share the program summary, outcomes, accomplishments to-date, demographics, case studies, collaborations, and challenges related to running the program.
 This data is then analyzed and evaluated and if the agency is not meeting their performance objectives, the agency is required to provide a corrective plan of action or stand the possibility of losing funding due to a breach of contract.
+AC-OCAP's grantees also conduct a customer satisfaction survey amongst their clients to gain feedback and to help evaluate their performance.
+This information is also reviewed by AC-OCAP staff as part of the agencies' evaluation plan.

 - 2. Applying the Results Oriented Management and Accountability (ROMA) cycle of assessment, planning, implementation, achievement of results, and evaluation, describe one change your agency made to improve low-income individuals' and families' capacity for self-sufficiency.
-(CSBG Act Section 676(b)(12), Organizational Standard 4.2) - ☑ No change to the response in your agency's 2020-2021 CAP. - \square Adaptations to the response in your agency's 2020-2021 CAP are described below. - 3.
-Applying the full ROMA cycle, describe one change your agency facilitated to help revitalize the low-income communities in your agency's service area(s).
+(CSBG Act Section 676(b)(12), Organizational Standard 4.2) - ☑ No change to the response in your agency's 2020-2021 CAP. - ☐ Adaptations to the response in your agency's 2020-2021 CAP are described below.

+3. Applying the full ROMA cycle, describe one change your agency facilitated to help revitalize the low-income communities in your agency's service area(s).
 (CSBG Act Section 676(b)(12), Organizational Standard 4.2) (Optional)

 AC-OCAP thought its strategic planning process and needs assessment identified and re-affirmed one of the highest levels of poverty exist within the unincorporated area of Ashland and Cherryland within Alameda County.
-Working with the Alameda County Board of Supervisors and the local Ashland Cherryland Healthy Communities Collaborative (ACHCC), a new low-income community representative was democratically selected to join the AC-OCAP Board.
+Through joint planning efforts with the Alameda County Board of Supervisors and the local Ashland Cherryland Healthy Communities Collaborative (ACHCC), a new low-income community representative was democratically selected to join the AC-OCAP Board.
 In addition, the area is identified as having one of the high unemployment rates coupled with a lack of assets and investment into the community.
-In direct response to meeting the needs identified by the community, AC-OCAP and its C.E.O Network partner Rubicon are working to establish a remote job center in the area in connection with the Alameda County Eden Area Once Stop career center managed by Rubicon.
-The outcomes and evaluation of this potential effort will be presented to the AC-OCAP Board and the ACHCC, which is the final phase of the ROMA cycle.
+In direct response to meeting the needs identified by the community, AC-OCAP and its C.E.O Network partner Rubicon (WIOA Service Provider) are working to implement and establish a remote job center in the area in connection with the Alameda County Eden Area Once Stop career center managed by Rubicon.
+The achievement of results/outcomes and evaluation of this potential effort will be presented to the AC-OCAP Board and the ACHCC, which is the final phase of the ROMA cycle.